remap/ndn-pi/README.md

 or Ethernet.
 This allows interests and data to be multicast to the other nodes over UDP.
 To set up multicast, you must register your network an NDN multicast face.

-There is an installed script, ndn-iot-register, that will start the NDN forwarder and router if they are not already running, and automatically route traffic from your nodes to the multicast face.
-It assumes that your Pis are connected to a WiFi network with addresses in the 192.168.16.x range (the default configuration).
-If your network configuration is different, you may run
+There is an installed script, ndn-iot-start, that will start the NDN forwarder and router if they are not already running, and automatically route traffic from your nodes to the multicast face.
+It assumes that your Pis are connected to a WiFi network, using the 'wlan0' interface.
+If you are using a different interface, e.g.

-        ndn-iot-register -s [address-range]

-where `address-range` is given in the form '192.168.1.0/24'.
-You can omit the address range to allow routing to any address, but this *may* allow access to your network from outside your LAN.
+'eth0' for ethernet, you may run

+        ndn-iot-start -i eth0

+replacing 'eth0' with the desired interface name.
+For a list of network interfaces on your Pi, run 'ifconfig'.

 If you wish to configure routing yourself **(not recommended)**, see [below](#manually-configuring-routing).